·

 Well, well, well.

 If it isn’t lamb cooked with tarragon sauce.
-I have to be honest here and tell you, tarragon is not my favourite flavour.
+I have to be honest here and tell you, that tarragon is not my favorite flavour.
 But in Armenia, this pungent licorice-like herb is used in several dishes.
 Even in lemonade.

 Armenia